Renderings released of $21M project to rebuild Tampa school that burned down

 The school district settled with their insurance company and now hired architect Fleischman Garcia to design the new facility.

+That was when the school, built in 1906, was Michigan Avenue Grammar School.

-Fleischman says the new building will make use a large amount of bricks from the older structure, about 51,000.
+Fleischman says the new building will make use of a large number of bricks from the older structure – about 51,000.

 “To build an elementary school with contemporary standards and meeting contemporary codes, we had some challenges,” he noted.